hanifalisohag/docker-darknet-yolov3-yolov4-training-test/README.md

 ```

 ## To continue a finished training
-We can change the iteration number of the config file **yolo-obj.cfg** and restart the training from where we stopped or finised training (Suppose, it was **100200**).
+We can change the iteration number of the config file located at **/dataset/yolo-obj.cfg** and restart the training from where we stopped or finised training (Suppose, it was **100200**).
 You need to change the following lines 150200 and steps would be 80% (120160), 90% (135180)

 ```
 max_batches = 150200